-Boundaries: This unit consists of the aquatic area of Isthmus Slough from the south end of Aquatic Unit 28A opposite Millington to the south edge of the Powrie log dump at the line between S.23 and S.26, T.26, R.13, excluding two wetlands on the west bank, a large salt marsh across from Shinglehouse Slough, and a salt marsh at the south end of the unit, which are part of Unit #31 NA.
+Boundaries:-This unit consists of the aquatic area of Isthmus Slough from the south end of Aquatic Unit 28A opposite Millington to the south edge of the Powrie log dump at the line between S.23 and S.26, T.26, R.13, excluding two wetlands on the west bank, a large salt marsh across from Shinglehouse Slough, and a salt marsh at the south end of the unit, which are part of Unit #31 NA.

-Management Objective This unit shall allow: Intensive log storage and transport to continue as consistent with DEQ standards.
-This unit contains a designated mitigation site (U-45a), a "low" priority site (see Policy #22).
+Management Objective This unit shall allow:-Intensive log storage and transport to continue as consistent with DEQ standards.-This unit contains a designated mitigation site (U-45a), a "low" priority site (see Policy #22).
 Disposal of dredge materials from maintenance dredging on the adjacent dike for maintenance purposes shall be encouraged.

 1. Aquaculture

 2. Commercial

 3. Docks

-4. Indust rial & port facilities Ν
+4. Industrial & and port facilities Ν

-5. Log du mp/sort/storage (in-water)
+5. Log dump/sort/storage (in-water)

-6. Marina as a second of the second of t Ν
+6. Marinas Ν

-7. Mining/mineral extraction Ν
+7. Mining/mineral extraction, including dredging necessary for mineral extraction Ν

 8. Recreation facilities

 a.
 Low-intensity

 b.
 High-intensity

+911. Research and educational observations A

-9. Utilitie S
+10 9.
+Utilities

 a.
 Low-intensity Α

 b.
 High-intensity Α

-10. Bridge crossing support structures and dredging necessary for installation
+1 1 0.
+Bridge crossing support structures and dredging necessary for installation

-11. Bridge crossings
+1 2 1.
+Bridge crossings

+13. Navigation and water-dependent commercial enterprises and activities N

-1. Dikes
+1. Dikes S

 a.
 New construction N

 b.
-Maintenance/repair
+Repair/Maintenance

 c.
 Installation of tidegates in existing functional dikes

 2. Dredging

 a.
 New N

 b.
 Maintenance dredging of existing facilities

-c.
-To repair dikes and tidegates
+C. To repair dikes and tidegates

-3. Dredge ed material disposal N
+3. FIOW- lane disposal or dredged material Disposal

+N

 4. Fill

-5. Navigational
+5. Navig ational

 a.
-Aides Α
+Aides (e.g., beacons, buoys) Α

 b.
 Structures N

 c.
 Minor navigational improvement Α

-d.
-Water-dependent commercial enterprises and activities N
+d - Wate r-dependent commercial enterprises and activities N

-6. Piling g/dolphin installation Α
+6. Piling dolphin installation Α

-7. Shor eline stabilization
+7. Shore line stabilization

 a.
 Vegetative Α

 b.
 Riprap

 c.
 Bulkheads

-8. Mitig gation
+8. Mitig ation Α

 9. Restoration

 a.
 Active

 b.
 Passive Α

-10. Prote ection of habitat, nutrient, fish, wildlife and aesthetic Α
+10. Prote ction of habitat, nutrient, fish, wildlife and aesthetic Α

-11. Rese Research and educational observations
+11. Resea arch and educational observations A

-12. Tem Temporary alterations
+1 1 2.
+Temp orary alterations

-13. Wast ewater/storm water discharge
+1 2 3.
+Wast ewater/storm water discharge

-14. Rese arch and educational observation structures N
+13 4 .
+Resea arch and educational observation structures N

-14. Rese arch and educational observation structures

-1. All uses and activities: Inventoried resources requiring mandatory protection are subject to Policies #17 and #18.
+1. All uses and activities:-Inventoried resources requiring mandatory protection are subject to Policies #17 and #18.

-- 1. Aquaculture, which does not involve dredge or fill or other estuarine alteration other than incidental dredging for harvest of benthic species or removable in-water structures such as stakes or racks (commercial, not archaeological stakes or rakes), is allowed or, where aquaculture requires dredging or fill or other alteration of the estuary, is subject to Policy #4a. - 2,3.
-These uses are only permitted if they are water-dependent and need to occupy the water surface by means other than fill (e.g. pilings). - 5.
-New or expanded log storage shall only be permitted after review and approval by the DEQ (see Policy #5c). - 8a,8b.
-These uses are only allowed subject to the making of resource capability findings and subject to the assessment of impacts (see Policy #4a).
-Boat ramps for public use where no dredging or fill for navigational access is needed (see definition of "Recreation"). - 10,11.
-This use/activity is permitted subject to the findings required by Policy #6, "Fill in Conservation and Natural Management Units".
+- 1. Aquaculture, which does not involve dredge or fill or other estuarine alteration other than incidental dredging for harvest of benthic species or removable in-water structures such as stakes or racks (commercial, not archaeological stakes or rakes), is allowed or, where aquaculture requires dredging or fill or other alteration of the estuary, is subject to Policy #4a. - 2,3.- These uses are only permitted if they are water-dependent and need to occupy the water surface by means other than fill (e.g. pilings). - 5.
+New or expanded log storage shall only be permitted after review and approval by the DEQ (see Policy #5c). - 8a,8b.-These uses are only allowed subject to the making of resource capability findings and subject to the assessment of impacts (see Policy #4a).-Boat ramps for public use where no dredging or fill for navigational access is needed (see definition of "Recreation").